AmandaB2023/P2_Quiz/README.md

 *   From the source section drop-down menu, select the Main Branch, then click "Save".
 *   The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here:![Link]
+The live link can be found here: ![Link]

 #### Local Deployment
 In order to make a local copy of this project, you can clone it.
 In your IDE Terminal, type the following command to clone my repository.